view of jiufen at night beautiful colors of the teahouses

 That said, if you don’t want to stress getting there with public transportation, there are convenient day tours of Shifen and Jiufen together that allow you to see both towns easily.

-• This tour includes not only Shifen and Jiufen, but also Yehliu Geopark, and also throws in a Taiwanese pastry class to boot!
+• This tour includes not only Shifen and Jiufen, but also Yehliu Geopark and includes selected hotel pickup and drop off.

 How to Get to Shifen from Taipei via Ruifang